DestrosCMC/2020-Election-Prediction/README.md

 ![Heatmap](https://i.imgur.com/0fKN1Fw.png)

 ## Models Used
-**K-Nearest Neighbors (KNN Regressor)**/
+**K-Nearest Neighbors (KNN Regressor)** \
 A KNN-R model was chosen because I assumed that feature similarity existed for each year's election result.
-This would allow the KNN regressor to make accurate predictions on out of sample data./
+This would allow the KNN regressor to make accurate predictions on out of sample data.\
 I first attempted to fit a KNN classifier model to the data and have the output a boolean of elected or not elected, but the problem I ran into was that the model returned false for both candidates this year.
 Given how close some elections have been this was not a surprise, but meant I had to shift my goal from a boolean output to a numerical one.

-**Random Forests Regressor**
+**Random Forests Regressor**\
 I chose random forests regression (rf) because I wanted to use a different, more powerful technique (compared to KNN).
 I also kept in mind that rf has low bias and moderate variance.

 ## Model Predictions